Nancy Sumner: Court life and romance

 She was educated by Hawaiian and foreign tutors and entered Mrs. Gummer's School for young girls at the age of seven.
-In 1854, she was placed at the Royal School, the former Chiefs' Children's School, to finished her formal education under the tutelage of missionary teacher Edward Griffin Beckwith.
+In 1854, she was placed at the Royal School, the former Chiefs' Children's School, to finish her formal education under the tutelage of missionary teacher Edward Griffin Beckwith.
 Her classmates included Princess Victoria Kamāmalu, the future Queen Liliuokalani and other members of the Hawaiian nobility.

 Her family ancestry and connections to the ruling families of Hawaii and Tahiti allowed her to associate with many members of the royal family of Hawaii.
 Nancy became a prominent lady of the court during the reigns of King Kamehameha IV and King Kamehameha V, serving from 1858 as a lady-in-waiting to Queen Emma and becoming a close friend to Princess Victoria Kamāmalu.

 Nancy Sumner was regarded as one of the most beautiful chiefesses of her generation, and many asked for her hand in marriage.
 In 1865, she met and befriended the Anglo-Irish aristocrat Lord Charles Beresford, R.N., while he was a midshipman on board the steam-corvette HMS Clio.
 Beresford fell in love with Nancy and proposed to her four years later in 1869, but she refused likely due to their social and racial differences.

 Nancy Sumner became notorious for her many romantic liaisons and suitors.
 However, after rejecting the suit of the reigning king Kamehameha V, she found herself ostracized from the Hawaiian royal court.
 She married her coachman Charles Kuinao Ellis (1852–1877) on December 11, 1873.
 Her husband possessed no wealth and was of low genealogical rank, which prompted her father William K. K. Sumner to disinherit her and her descendants.
 Her husband died in 1877 leaving her a widow.
 She focused the remainder of her life on educating their children.

 Sumner and Ellis had three children: William Kualiʻi Sumner Ellis (1874–?), Victoria Kualiʻi Sumner Ellis (1875–1921) and John Kapilikea Sumner Ellis (1877–1914).
 Her two sons became famous Hawaiian musicians and were members of the Royal Hawaiian Band.
 William married Amelia Kealoha Nakapuahi while John married May Barnard and had one son Everett.
 Her daughter Victoria married Eugene Derville Buffandeau and has living descendants.